StuartsProjects/GPSTutorial/Readme.md

     $GNGGA,111218.00,5133.58788,N,00313.12853,W,1,06,1.36,241.1,M,49.4,M,,*55

 Some GPS, particularly the types used in high altitude ballooning that have small ceramic stick antennas or a simple wire, can take 5 minutes or more getting a fix.
+I often see it claimed that (presumably a good) GPS can take many minutes, 15+, to acquire the first fix.
+I have seen this numerous times and its always been on a GPS with a poor antenna.
+Its very rare in my experience for a GPS with a good working antenna to take more than one maybe two minutes to get a fix under good conditions (outside with a clear view of the sky) and most often its around 45 seconds or less when started from cold.

 If a GPS is reporting a number of satellites in view such as a $GPGSV  sentence that looks like this (06 satellites in view) but does not get a fix;

     $GPGSV,2,1,06,03,79,240,27,11,44,145,30,17,49,291,31,18,34,116,20*78
     $GPGSV,2,2,06,23,26,180,30,32,,,29*4A

-Then its either got a poor view of the sky, has a poor antenna or is faulty.
+Then it's either got a poor view of the sky, has a poor antenna or is faulty.
 There is no magic bit of code that will fix this problem.
 <br><br>
 ##Note on Ublox GPSs